X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Summary and Conclusions

 \section{Summary and Conclusions}

-In the present work, we study how the presence of a strong magnetic field affects the energy spectrum of axions and axion-photon flux.
-Our current work is based on the hypothesis that the axions are produced in the core of NSs by the Cooper pair breaking and formation (PBF) and Bremsstrahlung process, then subsequently get converted into X-rays due to the presence of a strong magnetic field in NSs magnetospheres.
-We have also calculated the axion mass bound for the three different EoSs.
-We have also explored the effect of the magnetic field by comparing our numerically calculated results with the available archival data of PN+MOS+Chandra~\cite{Dessert_2020,Buschmann:2019pfp} for RXJ 1856.5-3754 magnificent star's (M7).
+In the present work, we study how the presence of a strong magnetic field affects the energy spectrum of axions and axion-converted-photon flux.
+Our current work is based on the hypothesis that the axions are produced in the core of NSs by the Cooper pair breaking and formation process and the Bremsstrahlung process, then converted into X-rays due to a strong magnetic field in NS magnetospheres.
+We have calculated the axion mass bound for the APR, FPS, and SLY EoS.
+We have also explored the effect of the magnetic field by comparing our numerically computed results with the available archival data of PN+MOS+Chandra~\cite{Dessert_2020,Buschmann:2019pfp} for Magnificient seven (M7) star RXJ 1856.5-3754 (M7).
 Additionally, the summary of our findings is as follows:

 \begin{itemize}